sergiokopplin/indigo/_posts/2016-02-29-build-a-github-blog-part-1.markdown

 ## 1. Buying a domain

-I had bought my domain artiannaswamy.com several years ago on GoDaddy, and every time I renewed it, I re-upped for the longest possible time (5 years, I think), so that part was set.
-We will return to this one in the section on redirecting DNS nameservers (English: pointing your domain to Github to look for your website).
+I had bought my domain artiannaswamy.com several years ago on GoDaddy, and every time I renewed it, I re-upped for the longest possible time, so that part was set.

 There are a lot of articles recommending good domain name registrars and telling you what to watch out for - everything ranging from customer service, transfer fees, selling your info to shady marketers and so on.
 I'd read these and do your research, especially if you find a new registrar with a great price on the domain you want, but no reviews to go on.